kwaldenphd/more-with-matplotlib/README.md

 air_quality.plot()
 ```

-9. This isn't a particularly meaningful visualization, but it shows us how the default for `.plot()` creates a line for each column with numeric data.
+This isn't a particularly meaningful visualization, but it shows us how the default for `.plot()` creates a line for each column with numeric data.

-10. The index is used for the `X` axis, and all numeric columns are plotted on the `Y` axis.
+- The index is used for the `X` axis, and all numeric columns are plotted on the `Y` axis.

-11. We can also see that `.plot()` pulls tick marks, tick labels, and axis titles from the underlying `dataframe`.
+- We can also see that `.plot()` pulls tick marks, tick labels, and axis titles from the underlying `dataframe`.

-12. Let's say we only wanted to plot Paris data.

-13. We can select that column in the `dataframe` before calling `.plot()`.
+Let's say we only wanted to plot Paris data.
+We can plot a specific column in the `dataframe` using the `[" "]` selection method before calling `.plot()`.
 ```Python
 air_quality["station_paris"].plot()
 ```

-14. We can plot a specific column in the `dataframe` using the `[" "]` selection method.

-15. Let's say we want to visually compare NO<sub>2</sub> values measured in London and Paris.

-16. We need to specify what column is going to be used for the `X` axis as well as what column is going to be used for the `Y` axis.
+Let's say we want to visually compare NO<sub>2</sub> values measured in London and Paris.
+We need to specify what column is going to be used for the `X` axis as well as what column is going to be used for the `Y` axis.

-17. For this example, a scatterplot will be more effective than a lineplot.
+For this example, a scatterplot will be more effective than a lineplot, so we'll use `.plot.scatter()`.

-18. We can create a scatterplot using `.plot.scatter()`.

 ```Python
 air_quality.plot.scatter(x="station_london", y="station_paris", alpha=0.5)
 ```

-19. This example generates a scatterplot with London data on the `X` axis and Paris data on the `Y` axis.

-20. While the default for `.plot()` is a lineplot, there are a number of other methods we can use with `.plot()`.

-21. Again, you will see some overlap with `matplotlib` syntax.
+While the default for `.plot()` is a lineplot, there are a number of other methods we can use with `.plot()`.
+Again, you will see some overlap with `matplotlib` syntax.

-22. We can use these strings as as method in combination with `.plot()` or we can pass them to `.plot()` as a `kind` parameter.
+We can use these strings as as method in combination with `.plot()` or we can pass them to `.plot()` as a `kind` parameter.

 Plot Type | Method Syntax | Parameter Syntax
 --- | --- | ---